joemcmahon/obliquebot/README.md

 This will generate and download a JSON file containig the credentials needed for your bot to access this new Firebase database.

-# Set up the bot on Heroku.
+## Set up hosting for the bot on Heroku.

 1. Fork this repo.